-The course has been newly updated to include all of the latest developments in FinFet fabrication and is technically current through May 2013.
+The course has been newly updated to include all of the latest developments in CMOS technology and will be technically current through April 2015.

-The relentless drive in the semiconductor industry for smaller, faster and cheaper integrated circuits has driven the industry to the 22 nm node and ushered in a new era of 3-dimensional transistor structures.
+The relentless drive in the semiconductor industry for smaller, faster and cheaper integrated circuits has driven the industry to the 14 nm node and ushered in a new era of high-performance 3-dimensional transistor structures.
 The speed, computational power, and enhanced functionality of ICs based on this advanced technology promise to transform both our work and leisure environments.
-However the implementation of this technology has opened a Pandora’s box of manufacturing issues as well as set the stage for a range of manufacturing challenges that require revolutionary new process methodologies as well as innovative, new equipment for the 22 nm and 15 nm nodes.
-This seminar addresses all of these manufacturing issues with technical depth and conceptual clarity, and presents leading-edge process solutions to the new and novel set of problems presented by 28 nm half-node technology, as well as previews the upcoming manufacturing issues of the 22/15 nm nodes.
+However the implementation of this technology has opened a Pandora’s box of manufacturing issues as well as set the stage for a range of manufacturing challenges that require revolutionary new process methodologies as well as innovative, new equipment for the 22/14 nm and the upcoming 10 nm nodes.
+This seminar addresses all of these manufacturing issues with technical depth and conceptual clarity, and presents leading-edge process solutions to the new and novel set of problems presented by 22nm and 14 nm FinFET technology and previews the upcoming manufacturing issues of the 10 nm node.

 - Three days of instruction by industry experts with comprehensive, in-depth knowledge of the subject material

 - A high quality set of full-color lecture notes (a $495 value), including SEM & TEM micrographs of real- world IC structures that illustrate key points

 - Continental breakfast, hot buffet lunch, and coffee, beverages, & snacks served at both morning and afternoon breaks

 - Fabless Design Engineers and Managers

 - Materials Supplier Marketing Managers & Applications Engineers